NASCAR O'Reilly Auto Parts Series at Texas Motor Speedway

 Stock car racing events in the NASCAR O'Reilly Auto Parts Series have been held annually at Texas Motor Speedway in Fort Worth, Texas since 1997.

 From 1997 through 2004, a single race was held each year in the spring.
 Following the Ferko lawsuit, a second race was added in the fall for the 2005 season, with two races a year until 2022.
 For the 2023 season, the spring race was removed from the schedule, and the following year the remaining race was moved from its fall date to a spring one.

 Current race

 The Andy's Frozen Custard 340 is a NASCAR O'Reilly Auto Parts Series stock car race that takes place at Texas Motor Speedway in Fort Worth, Texas.
 Kyle Larson is the previous race winner.

 History

-O'Reilly Auto Parts was the title sponsor of this race every year until 2021.
-From 2017 to 2020, the race was known as the O'Reilly Auto Parts 300.

 The race came about from the results of the Ferko lawsuit in 2004.
 With Darlington Raceway forced to forfeit its Southern 500 weekend as a result of the lawsuit, TMS gained a second weekend on the schedule for the NASCAR Cup Series and Xfinity Series racing, and fifth race for the NASCAR Xfinity Series playoffs.

 The 2008 race was won by Kyle Busch, breaking Kevin Harvick's string of three consecutive wins in this race.